C1-SoftwareEngineeringSummit/NotesUI/Notes/StepByStepInstructions.md

 }
 ```

 > We wrap everything in a `VStack`.
 As you might have guessed, this allows us to stack views vertically.
-There is also an `HStack`, for stacking horizontally.
 >
 > If you're interested in the implementation of the `TextView`, look at `TextView.swift`.